Serendipity aids Egypt in struggle to recover stolen heritage

 "We monitor what is sold in public.
 The problem is what is sold in secret," Ahmed said.

-"I hope the civilised world cooperates with us.
+"I hope the civilized world cooperates with us.
 When we talk about Egyptian heritage, it isn't just for Egyptians but for all of humanity."

 (Additional reporting by Shadia Nasralla; Editing by Michael Georgy and Giles Elgood)